WoltLab/docs.woltlab.com/docs/migration/wsc54/deprecations_removals.md

-# Migrating from WSC 5.4 - Deprecations and Removals
+# Migrating from WoltLab Suite 5.4 - Deprecations and Removals

 With version 5.5, we have deprecated certain components and removed several other components that have been deprecated for many years.